MacheKazzo/mkvtools/README.md

 ## mkv_extract
 mkv_extract.py extract attachments, tracks, chapters from mkv.
 If tracks are selected allows you to choose between subtitles, audio and video.
-If subtitle are selected allows you to choose the language of the subtitles to extract.
+If subtitle are selected allows you to choose the language of the subtitles to extract (if "all" extract all languages).

 Through the -h argument from the terminal it is possible to view the arguments and an example of how to use it:
 ![Screenshot](https://github.com/MacheKazzo/mkvtools/blob/main/images/mkv_extract-screen-1.png)